Day 1 on the Camino Frances is around 24km and will take 7 to 9 hours if you walk it in one day. It is a tough day.

 To leave St Jean Pied de Port walk down the beautiful old town main street, then walk uphill through the old town gate.
 The Camino signs are impossible to miss, and unless you are walking mid-winter, there will be a steady stream of pilgrims in front and behind you.
 Have some food for snacks and make sure your water bottle is full.

 Take it easy.
 The Camino is not a sprint; it is a marathon, to be enjoyed and savoured.
-Although the walk up the Pyrenees is difficult it is immensely rewarding.
+Although the walk up the Pyrenees is difficult, it is immensely rewarding.
 The peace and silence is a precursor of the times ahead on the Meseta.
-The views are stunning and if you do stay in Orrison overnight it is worth getting up early as the views in the morning sun are spectacular as you look down on the clouds floating below in the valleys.
+The views are stunning and if you do stay in Orrison overnight, it is worth getting up early, as the views in the morning sun are spectacular as you look down on the clouds floating below in the valleys.

 In the first Pilgrim’s Guide, written by the French monk, Aymeric Picaud in about 1130, he refers to St Jean Pied de Port as a place where evil tax collectors with clubs attack Pilgrims intending to collect extortionate taxes.
 A stark warning that a pilgrimage was not easy 900 years ago especially compared to our easy comforts today.

 Orisson, bar/ cafe, water